ProvableHQ/leo/grammar/README.md

 A package name consists of one or more segments separated by single dashes, where each segment is a non-empty sequence of lowercase letters and digits.
-Similarly to an identifier, a package name must not be keyword and must not be or start with `aleo1`.
+Similarly to an identifier, a package name must not be a keyword and must not be or start with `aleo1`.

 <a name="package-name"></a>